fugue/credstash/README.md

   ]
 }
 ```
-replace `AWSACCOUNTID` with the account ID for your table.
+Replace `AWSACCOUNTID` with the account ID for your table, and replace the KEY-GUID with the identifier for your KMS key (which you can find in the KMS console).

 ### Secret Reader
 In order to `get` or read a secret from credstash (including `getall`), you must have at least these permissions: